setuaz1/Laravel_Media/README.md

 The project is created by: Breeze, Tailwind, Alpine, Spatie Media library, Spatie Media slug;

-In this project we implemented creating of page, posts and follow/unfollow system;
+In this project we implemented creating of the page, posts and follow/unfollow system;